bonfire-networks/needle/README.md

 * Storing the table name in a second column alongside every foreign key.
 * A compound datatype of id and table name.
 * Byte/String manipulation tricks.
-* Evil SQL hacks based upon compile time configuration
+* Evil SQL hacks based upon compile time configuration.

+While we have our gripes with this approach, once you've gotten the hang of using it, it works out pretty well for most purposes and it's one of the simpler options to work with.

 ## Copyright and License